Google's unleashes ‘A.I. Mode’ in the next phase of its journey to change search

 Google's upcoming tests in its Labs division foreshadow the next wave of AI technology likely to be made available to the masses.

-Besides using its Project Mariner technology to test the ability of an AI agent to buy tickets and book restaurant reservations, Google will also experiment with searches done through live video and an opt-in option to give its AI technology access to people's Gmail so it can learn more about a user's tastes and interests.
+Besides using its Project Mariner technology to test the ability of an AI agent to buy tickets and book restaurant reservations, Google will also experiment with searches done through live video and an opt-in option to give its AI technology access to people's Gmail and other Google apps so it can learn more about a user's tastes and habits.
 Other features on this summer's test list include a "Deep Search" option that will use AI to dig even deeper into complex topics and another tool that will produce graphical presentations of sports and finance data.

 The Associated Press and Google have a licensing and technology agreement that gives Google's Gemini AI chatbot access to AP's news coverage.